secondlife/viewer/doc/testplans/pbr_terrain_composition.md

 Texture terrain with transparency is not permitted to be applied in the viewer.

 See [PBR Terrain Appearance](./pbr_terrain_appearance.md) for supported PBR terrain features.

+## Minimap

+The minimap should display the terrain with appropriate textures and colors.